breatheco-de/content/src/content/misc/privacy-policy.md

 #### Security of Your Personal Information

-When we collect and process personal information, and while we retain this information, we will protect it within commercially acceptable means to prevent loss and theft, as well as unauthorized access, disclosure, copying, use, or modification.
+When we collect and process personal information, and while we retain this information, we will protect it within commercially acceptable means to prevent loss and theft, as well as unauthorized access, disclosure, copying, use or modification.

-Although we will do our best to protect the personal information you provide to us, we advise that no method of electronic transmission or storage is 100% secure, and no one can guarantee absolute data security.
+Although we will do our best to protect the personal information you provide to us, we advise that no method of electronic transmission or storage is 100% secure and no one can guarantee absolute data security.

 You are responsible for selecting any password and its overall security strength, ensuring the security of your own information within the bounds of our services.
 For example, ensuring any passwords associated with accessing your personal information and accounts are secure and confidential.